-Sibelius 6 now has the most beautiful and controllable slurs of any program.
-Not only is their default design and position even better in all kinds of situations, but you can adjust their shape using no fewer than six handles:
+Not only is the default design and position of slurs even better in all kinds of situations, but you can adjust their shape using no fewer than six handles:

 - Each end point has its own handle, as in previous versions. - The control point between the two end points inside the slur's arc moves the entire slur without changing its shape.
-Normally you would only want to move the slur up or down, but it is possible to move the entire slur left and right as well.

-- The control point between the two end points outside the slur's arc allows you to change the height of the curvature of the slur symmetrically.
+Normally you would only want to move the slur up or down, but it is possible to move the entire slur left and right as well. - The control point between the two end points outside the slur's arc allows you to change the height of the curvature of the slur symmetrically.
 Moving this handle up or down or left and right moves the slur's other control points together. - The control points that determine the curve of the slur at each end can be adjusted independently of each other.
 When either of these control points is selected, none of the other control points are shown as selected.
 These control points are also editable via new Slur left curve and Slur right curve controls on the Lines panel of Properties.